Healthdirect Free Australian health advice you can count on.

 Other skin conditions

 Treatment of your skin conditions depends on your diagnosis.
-Your doctor may recommend prescription ointments or other treatments to be taken as directed.
+Your doctor may recommend prescription creams or ointments or other treatments.
+These should be taken as directed.

 Learn more here about the development and quality assurance of healthdirect content.